jeffellin/LC-K8s-Workshop/workshop/content/kubernetes/workshop-pods.md

 Pod specs are very simple.
 The minimal YAML needs some metadata, and the name of the container image to run.

+Containers within a pod share an IP address and port space, and can find each other via localhost Containers in a Pod also share the same data volumes Pods are considered to be ephemeral

 ## API specs